morales-felix/Qatar-2022-FIFA-World-Cup-simulation/README.md

 | Second_place     |    905           |
 | Fourth_place     |    510           |

-I'm not showing this, but very strong teams had very similar simulation counts than Argentina.
-For weaker teams, the most prevalent outcome was the Round of 16.
+I'm not showing this, but very strong teams had similar simulation counts than Argentina.
+For weaker teams, the most prevalent outcome was being eliminated in the Round of 16 (which makes sense).
-Now, the real question is which team most frequently won the World Cup across these 10k simulations?
+Now, the real question is:

+### **Which team most frequently won the World Cup across these 10k simulations?**

 ```python
 results_stage = pd.DataFrame(playoff_results_stage)